 Peter’s strong interest, knowledge and skill in negotiation theory, practice and education developed from a practical background as a former qualified police negotiator who was engaged in a number of high risk negotiations.
 He has worked as an independent negotiator, member and leader of highly skilled negotiation teams to successfully resolve high-risk situations.
 This early exposure to negotiation theory and practice encouraged Peter to undertake and complete tertiary studies in human relations and communications, and human resource development.
 Peter holds a B.Soc.Sc. degree from Southern Cross University, Australia, specialising in dispute/conflict resolution, group processes, mediation, negotiation, professional development and training.
 Peter also has tertiary qualifications in the field of Business Communications and has conducted tertiary research into cross cultural communication involving groups exposed to historical poor relationships and conflict.

-Choosing a Negotiation trainer, agent or coach to meet your needs is not an easy task and you may discover a growing roster of Negotiation training firms and individuals who present themselves as experts, yet lack the practical experience to support the 'off the shelf' educational workshops and content they deliver from the 'book' alone.
+Choosing a Negotiation trainer, agent or coach to meet your needs is not an easy task and you may discover a growing roster of Negotiation training firms and individuals who present themselves as experts yet lack the practical experience to support the 'off the shelf' educational workshops and content they deliver from the 'book' alone.
 With practical experience ranging from high stakes, life and death negotiations, commercial, international trade and industry negotiations, complemented by comprehensive breadth of research, education/training as a practitioner and teacher of negotiation, you may be confident that Peter and the SPANS international associates will present you with the real deal and a total package to meet your negotiation needs.
-If you are seeking to recruit the best, it would be difficult to go beyond specialists such as Peter Spence and his international associates at SPANS.

 Peter has pursued a commitment to developing the capacity of SPANS for the purpose of providing a diverse and comprehensive range of negotiation support, intervention and training services to clients on a global level.
 As part of this strategy, Peter continues to develop a network of international associates who work with SPANS, drawing upon experience and expertise from a diverse range of negotiation and mediation backgrounds including International Diplomacy and relations, Public Dispute, Business and Trade, Capacity Building, Security, Organisational, Cross cultural and Medical-Legal negotiations.